vivangkumar/pusher-myo-hand/README.md

 - Can't use https endpoint since the **myo.js** library does not support it.
 - This whole thing is quite experimental and it may or may not work as intended.
-- Pusher is used to sync multiple players in real time
+- Pusher is used to sync multiple players in real time.